PaulJeFi/reglisse-chess/UCI_options.md

 ## UCI_AnalyseMode
 By default, when there is only one legal move, Réglisse returns it without analysing the position.
 This help to not loose time when playing games.
 But for analizing purpose, you can activate UCI_AnalyseMode, the "analyse mode".

+## UCI_ShowWDL
+Default is false.
+If enabled, the engine shows the estimated chance of winning, draw and loosing the game.

 ## UseBook
 Decide if the engine should use an opening book.
 This is true by default.
 For the moment, book are not fully fonctionnal.
 Note that the suported book format is not usual, see [this file](./src/book_tools/readme.md) to know how to create your own Reglisse book.